CN-TU/mdcgen-matlab/README.md

 ## How to start...
 Open MATLAB.
 From the [mdcgen] folder run:
 > mdc_help
+or, for a quick example, run:
+> mdc_help

 ## References
 F. Iglesias, T. Zseby, D Ferreira, A. Zimeck. *MDCGen: Multidimensional Dataset Generator for